Yes, telehealth is permitted in Argentina.

 On 30 March 2020, in response to the COVID-19 pandemic, the Health Insurance (Section 3C General Medical Services – COVID-19 Telehealth and Telephone Attendances) Determination 2020 (Cth) ("Telehealth Determination") came into force.
 As a result of the Telehealth Determination, a range of healthcare services delivered via telehealth that previously could not be subsidised under Medicare (including e.g., standard general practitioner consultations) became eligible for subsidy.
 That is, a variety of telehealth services became available at a subsidised cost or at no cost to the patient under Medicare.

 When the Telehealth Determination was first introduced, it permitted the delivery of healthcare services via telephone or video-conferencing to patients where there was no pre existing provider-patient relationship (although an existing relationship was preferred).

-The Telehealth Determination was subsequently amended so that from 20 July 2020, telehealth general practice providers are required to have an existing and continuous relationship with a patient in order to provide telehealth services.
-Therefore, at present, unless an exception applies (e.g., the patient resides in an area where their movement is restricted by a public health requirement or the patient is less than 12 months old), a medical practitioner can only provide telehealth services to patients who have seen the practitioner for a face-to-face service in the last 12 months, or have seen another medical practitioner at the same practice for a face-to-face service during the same period.
+The Telehealth Determination was subsequently amended so that from 20 July 2020, healthcare providers were required to have an existing and continuous relationship with a patient in order to provide telehealth services.
+Therefore, at present, unless an exception applies (e.g., the patient is less than 12 months old), a medical practitioner can only provide telehealth services to patients who have seen the practitioner for a face-to-face service in the last 12 months, or have seen another medical practitioner at the same practice for a face-to-face service during the same period.